lrstanley/marill/README.md

 AUTHOR(S):
    Liam Stanley <user@domain.com>

+COMMANDS:
+     scan           [DEFAULT] Start scan for all domains on server urls, domains  Print the list of urls as if they were going to be scanned tests          Print the list of tests that are loaded and would be used help, h        Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    -d, --debug              Print debugging information to stdout -q, --quiet              Do not print regular stdout messages